 UpdraftPlus is one of the most complete backup solutions available for WordPress.
 It covers both database and file backups.
 With this plugin, you can easily schedule each type of backup separately or together to ensure that your site is backed up in the most convenient way.

-You can tailor your UpdraftPlus installation to fit your needs and your backup strategy.
-You can choose which files to backup and restore.
-There are even options to clone your site to another server.
+They have a free version of the plugin, with basic features, and if you need more you can opt for the Premium one.
+You can configure your UpdraftPlus installation to fit your needs, and your backup strategy.
+You may choose what files to backup and restore.
+Not only that, there are even options to clone your site to another server.